isabelroses/website/content/custom-lib-nixossystem.md

   specialArgs ? { },
   class ? null,
 }: let
+  # this is new? what is it?
+  # I'm glad you asked, this is a nice way of checking if we have our darwin and nixpkgs inputs
   nixpkgs = inputs.nixpkgs or (throw "No nixpkgs input found");
   darwin = inputs.darwin or inputs.nix-darwin or (throw "No nix-darwin input found");